When do babies start talking?

 - Starts to say 1-2 simple words, even if they are not clearly spoken

-In a study of 2279 children, around 50% of all babies said their first word by the age of 10 months and 75% had produced their first word before their first birthday.
+In a study of 2279 children (reference below), around 50% of all babies said their first word by the age of 10 months, and 75% had produced their first word before their first birthday.

 How to Teach Your Baby to Talk

-Here you can find 8 ways you can help your baby’s language development and help your baby start to talk.
+Here you can find eight ways you can help your baby’s language development and help your baby start to talk.

 1. Talk to your baby from day one